following material has been excerpted from the book

 One of the primordial gods of the Killik Dark Nest is "Gorog the Night

 cultists as Tharagorrogaraht, the Night Queen.
-The being is
+This being is

 associated with the proselytization of galactic inhabitants to the dark

-side and as the procurator of slaves.
+side and is also the procurer of slaves.
 Gorog is usually depicted as an

 enormous winged, violet-blue scarab that

 commands vast hives of insect servants and is guarded by a host of winged

 sorcerers.
 In her appellation as the “The Night Spirit” on the Endor moon,